 By ROB HOFMEYR

-Hazel Crampton: The Side Of The Sun At Noon
+The Side Of The Sun At Noon by Hazel Crampton

 Hazel Crampton is known for her outstanding The Sunburnt Queen, an account of a little English girl shipwrecked on the Wild Coast.
 This new work has a greater scope both historically and geographically, but is tautly structured and makes excellent reading.
 Eva, who served Van Riebeeck as a translator in his dealings with her own people, the Khoikhoi, is already known through other works of historical fiction and annals of the time.
 She was the first to tell the new settlers of a tribe known as the Chobona, a mysterious long-haired people who lived deep in the hinterland in stone dwellings and were rich in gold.
 Van Riebeeck was fascinated – indeed, he became obsessed – with these people.